Global Vision Standards Update is a quarterly newsletter of the AIA that shares information on our industry's standards.

 How You Can Get Involved with AIA Industry Standards

 The AIA-hosted standards working committees are made up of a large group of companies who develop product for our industry.
 This dedicated group of people lends their time and expertise to advancing standards to benefit suppliers and customers alike.
-If you would like to get more involved by joining the Coordinating Committee or Technical Committee, please follow the links.
+If you would like to get more involved by joining the Coordinating Committee or Technical committee, please follow these links:

-The Camera Link Committee is currently chaired by Steve Kinney, Director of Technical Pre-Sales & Support at JAI and Reynold Dodson, President at BitFlow, Inc. The Camera Link HS Subcommittee is chaired by Mike Miethig, Technical Manager at Teledyne DALSA.
+The Camera Link Committee is currently chaired by Steve Kinney, Director of Technical Pre-Sales & Support at JAI and Reynold Dodson, President at BitFlow, Inc. The Camera Link HS Technical Committee is chaired by Mike Miethig, Technical Manager at Teledyne DALSA.

 Bob McCurrach is AIA's Director of Standards Development and supports and oversees the committee work.
 If your company would like to get involved and contribute to standards development work, please contact Bob McCurrach or call + 1 734-994-6088.